Planting, Growing, and Harvesting Peaches

 - It’s best to plant the trees the same day that you get them (if possible) to reduce stress.
 Potted trees can tolerate not being planted for a little while, but bare-root trees should be planted as soon as possible.

 - Select a tree that is about 1 year old and has a healthy root system.
 Older trees tend not to be as productive or vigorous overall.

 - For the best fruit production, the tree should be planted in an area that receives full sun all day long.
 Morning sun is especially crucial because it helps to dry morning dew off the fruit.

 - Choose a site with well-drained, moderately fertile soil.
 Peach trees won’t do well in areas where soil is compacted or remains consistently wet.

 - Soil pH should be on the slightly-acidic side, between 6 and 6.5.

-- Be sure to avoid low areas because frost can more easily settle there and destroy your peaches.
+- Be sure to avoid planting in low areas, as cold air and frost can more easily settle there and affect the quality of your peaches.

 - For grafted trees, position the inside of the curve of the graft union away from the sun when planting.